You are currently viewing R dplyr Tutorial | Learn with Examples

 4.4 dplyr::mutate() Examples

-Use mutate() function and its other verbs mutate_all(), mutate_if() and mutate_at() from dplyr package to replace/update the values of the column (string, integer, or any type) in R DataFrame (data.frame).
+Use the mutate() function and its other verbs mutate_all(), mutate_if(), and mutate_at() from the dplyr package to replace/update the values of the column (string, integer, or any type) in the R data frame (data.frame).

 # Replace on selected column